scsm-ua/kirtan-guide-en/songs/nagare-nagare-gora-gay.md

     vasudeva-suta vṛṣṇi-baṁśa-kīrti-dhvaja dīnanātha mathureśa devakī-garbha-ja

-He is the beloved son of Vasudeva and the em- blem of fame for the Vṛṣṇi dynasty.
-The Lord of the fall- en souls, Śrī Krishna, is the Lord of Mathurā and He ap- pears to have taken birth from the womb of Devakī.
+He is the beloved son of Vasudeva and the emblem of fame for the Vṛṣṇi dynasty.
+The Lord of the fallen souls, Śrī Krishna, is the Lord of Mathurā and He appears to have taken birth from the womb of Devakī.

 #### 20

     kubjā-kṛpāmoya viṣṇu śauri nārāyaṇa dvārakeśa narakaghna śrī-jadunandana

-Krishna is full of mercy for the hunchbacked Kub- jā.
+Krishna is full of mercy for the hunchbacked Kubjā.
 He is the maintainer of the entire creation, the son of Vasudeva, the refuge of all souls, the Lord of Dvārakā, the slayer of Narakāsura and the beloved descendent of the Jadu dynasty.

 #### 21